-John spent most of his career with English Electric at Kidsgrove and at Stafford.
+John spent most of his career with English Electric at Stafford.
 In his early days there he wrote software for very early computers.
 He was seconded to the National Physical Laboratory, where he learnt to program the ACE Pilot Model computer designed by Alan Turing.
 Returning to English Electric, he worked on a fully engineered version of Pilot ACE, the DEUCE (Digital Electronic Universal Computing Engine).

 He wrote the first compiler for the early high-level language Alphacode2 and was described by John Boothroyd, a senior DEUCE programmer as “The brightest engineer and programmer in the team.”3 His light-hearted side was also to the fore; David Leigh, another EE colleague recalled that “John (known as “Speedy”) was responsible for the music programme.
 We used to gather round the DEUCE at Christmas time to listen to it playing carols.”

 John was an early proponent of using computers to solve engineering problems.
 His mechanical engineering investigations at EE included the calculation of the critical speeds of rotating machinery, the natural frequencies of turbine blades and the use of statistical methods to predict the strength of brittle materials.
 An example of his work in electrical engineering was the calculation of the instantaneous voltages and currents in multi-phase rectifier circuits.
 He specialised in finite-element analysis, and was one of the authors of BERSAFE, the software package developed by the CEGB.